practice area bg MOBILE practice area bg scaled

 • Gross Negligence: Refers to behavior that shows a reckless disregard for human life, safety, or rights.

-In Florida, a claim for punitive damages can only proceed after the court reviews the evidence, meaning the bar is high.
-An expert personal injury attorney will know how to build that case and demonstrate the level of misconduct required.
+In Florida, a claim for punitive damages can proceed only after the court reviews the evidence, making the bar high.
+An expert Tampa personal injury attorney will know how to build that case and demonstrate the level of misconduct required.

 What Evidence Helps?